peterng1618/airtable-toolkit/README.md

-# airtable-scripts
+# Airtable Toolkit
-A collection of custom Airtable scripts
+A collection of custom Airtable tools (scripts, formulas, etc.) created by me.